auxesis/gastro/README.markdown

 ### Data sources

-Each state and territory publishes their data sets differently: from nothing, to HTML, to artisinally hand crafted PDFs for each breach.
+Each state and territory publishes their data sets differently: from nothing, to HTML, to artisanally hand crafted PDFs for each breach.

 NT, Tasmania, and Queensland don't publish their data.